 Celyn.
 Tinne.
 Ilex aquifolium.

-Holly is dioeceous, that is, the male and female organs are on separate plants.
-The flowers of the male plants are fragrant but only the female trees produce berries.
-Often small and shrub like, holly can however grow to heights of 20m (though there is a 70ft tree at Brampton Bryan Park in Herefordshire) with its tough leathery leaves becoming less spiny the further they are from the ground and grazing animals.
-The leaves may also be used to protect seed drills from small mammals.
-Its bark is smooth and pale giving it a graceful, feminine quality that counterbalances its bold masculinity.
-Its wood has been traditional used for knife handles, door sills (again lending its protection to the home), joinery, cabinet making, mathematical instruments, engraving and veneering.
+Holly wood has been traditionally used for knife handles, door sills, joinery, cabinet making, mathematical instruments, engraving and veneering.
 The wood accepts dyes readily and has been used as a substitute for ebony.
-Its fine grain makes it suitable for turning fine objects and has been used to make chess pieces.
-Traditionally boot polish was used to darken them.
-Holly burns hot and its charcoal was used for making swords and axeheads.
-Unsurprisingly, its ruling planet is Mars.
+Its fine grain makes it suitable for turning fine objects and has been used to make chess pieces, using boot polish to darken them.
+Holly burns hot and its charcoal was used for making swords and axe heads.

 People used to believe that a holly berry or leaf carried in the pocket imparts attractiveness and considered it lucky to keep a small branch hanging outside the house to guard against lightning.